 - A Medicare Cost Assistance Program would eliminate premiums, coinsurance, and deductibles for recipients whose income is 200% or less of the Federal Poverty Level

 - No premiums for Medicare Part D for recipients whose income is 200% or less of the FPL

 - In that same income level, generic prescription drugs will have a maximum $1.30 copay, and brand name drugs will have a maximum $4.00 copay.

 - A streamlined, simplified application process for Medicare/Medicaid savings programs

-Nearly 12 million Medicare beneficiaries would qualify for this cost assistance program if it were to be passed into law, alleviating crippling healthcare costs for many beneficiaries.
+Nearly 12 million Medicare beneficiaries may qualify for this cost assistance program if it were to become law, alleviating crippling healthcare costs for many beneficiaries.

 And because most of the funding is already available in the form of fully funded Medicare and Medicaid Savings Plans — funds which are often never claimed because the current application process is so onerous and complicated — worries about paying for the program are not necessarily as dire as some people believe.

 Medigap and Medicare at 60 – Unanswered questions